okirch/susetest/doc/first_steps.md

 > you don't need os or subprocess from python! run is the answer!

-* run, runOrFail, runBackground, wait commands
+* run, runOrFail, runOrRaise
-* wait commands
+* runBackground, wait commands
 * the targets attributes (ip_addr, etc)
 * how to work with files